Laminated Shingles vs. 3-Tab Shingles: What’s Best for Your Roof?

 When taking on a roof replacement, you should consider the cost, appearance, and durability of the materials.

-If cost is no concern, then there are many more advantages when it comes to laminated shingles.
+If cost is no concern, then there are many more advantages to laminated shingles.

 No matter which shingle type you choose, we can help.
-Call the best roofing contractor at Home Genius Exteriors today for your free estimate.
+Call our trusted roofing experts at Home Genius Exteriors today for your free estimate.